Basic components

 parameter in a function definition can be supplied without a name as the last parameter in a call.

-parameter, which takes something convertible to a Cow<'_, str>
+For Text, that's the text parameter, which takes something convertible to a Cow<'_, str>,

 #![allow(unused)] fn main() { use avalanche::{component, View}; use avalanche_web::components::{A, Text}; const FIRST_SITE: &str = "http://info.cern.ch/hypertext/WWW/TheProject.html"; #[component] fn LinkExplicit() -> View { A( self, href = FIRST_SITE, children = [ Text(self, text = "The first website") ] ) } #[component] fn LinkImplicit() -> View { A( self, href = FIRST_SITE, [ Text(self, "The first website") ] ) } }